top of page

 “Nope sorry.
 You can use the bank ATM.”

-As there wasn’t much choice for what to do, I went to the ATM at the bank.
+I went to the ATM at the bank.
 It charged me 5% currency conversion fee which got me a little mad.
 Not with the bank, but with the coffee shop.
 When I paid my bill, I made it a point to hand them a hundred-dollar bill.

 “Sorry.
 That’s all the ATM gave me.”
 I lied.
 “Oh, and by the way, would you mind giving me 20 loonies?
 They’re for the laundromat.
 I have a lot to wash.”